ZhaoqingLiu/FuzzyTrees/README.md

 ## Usage example
+Here are two examples of following a normal machine learning process, i.e. getting data, preprocessing the data, partitioning the data set, do the machine learning, and evaluating the trained model.

 Taking the classifier class of CART algorithm as an example.
 ```python
 from fuzzytrees.fdt_base import FuzzificationParams, FuzzyDecisionTreeWrapper, CRITERIA_FUNC_CLF